abdullakhan8999/Task/README.md

 ## Installation

-To get started, you can clone the repository using the following command:
+To get started with frontend, you can clone the repository using the following command:

 ```bash
 git clone https://github.com/abdullakhan8999/user-auth-app.git